Term three update

 Electricity and Technology

 Wiring for outlets and classroom lighting is complete.
-The necessary pole should be available to install in a mid March, so the connection to the grid can be done and switches can be thrown!
+In late March, the connection was made and power is on!
 The $4,000 project was made possible through a special appeal to SFR supporters.
-The lap top computers, donated by Norway Savings Bank are standing by for student and teacher classroom use.
+Laptop computers donated by Norway Savings Bank are standing by for student and teacher classroom use.
 The computers will use RACHEL (Remote Area Community Hotspot for Education and Learning) software, which delivers free educational content to offline communities.
 Next will be teacher training and implementation at Primary 7.
 The cost of training and ancillary equipment will be funded through outside sources, as yet to be identified.

 Construction is underway for a new block of three classrooms for Primary 1 and 2.
-The rooms will be of brick construction with a metal roof, and will replace the current noisy, dirt-floored, straw-walled classrooms covered with a leaky metal roof, currently housing primary 1 and 2.
-The next facility upgrade will be to replace latrines.
+The rooms will be of brick construction with a metal roof, and will replace the current noisy, dirt-floored, straw-walled classrooms covered with a leaky metal roof.
+The next facility upgrade will be the replacement of latrines.